History

 Authorized by the Texas Legislature in 1899, Southwest Texas State Normal School opened its doors in 1903.
 Over the years, the Legislature broadened the institution's scope and changed the last part of its name to Normal College, Teachers College, College, and University.

-Army ROTC has been a part of university life since 1976 when SWT signed a cross-enrollment agreement that allowed its students to take military science classes at the University of Texas.
+Army ROTC has been a part of university life since 1976 when Southwest Texas State University (SWT) signed a cross-enrollment agreement that allowed its students to take military science classes at the University of Texas.
 The agreement was an instant success.
 By 1977, with the establishment of the "All Volunteer Force" within the Department of Defense, ROTC became a merit-based scholarship program for students desiring to become commissioned officers.
 In 1982, SWT added Army ROTC to its own curriculum and the Bobcat Battalion was born.
 It remained cross-enrolled with UT until 1986 when the program was designated an extension center.
 In 1996, the Bobcat Battalion won the General Douglas MacArthur Award for the best battalion of its size in the nation.
 It officially became a host program in its own right in 2000, thus no longer affiliated with UT.
-Within a few short months, Texas Lutheran University in nearby Seguin became the first partnership school to join the Bobcat Battalion.
+Within a few short months, Texas Lutheran University in nearby Seguin became the first partnership school to join the Bobcat Battalion (this relationship ceased in 2026).

 In 2003, the name finally changed to “Texas State University – San Marcos,” reflecting the university's growth from a small teachers school to a major, multipurpose university with a growing national reputation.
-Today, the name is Texas State University, and it offers 115 undergraduate programs, 84 masters programs and six doctoral fields of study and has a total student population of more than 40,000.
+Today, the name is Texas State University, and it offers 104 undergraduate programs, 94 masters programs and 23 doctoral fields of study and has a total student population of more than 45,000.

 The Texas State University Army ROTC is rich in tradition and heritage.
 A lineage of accomplished Army Officers began their careers as a Bobcat.
-Today, cadets from Texas State and Texas Lutheran University make up one of the finest ROTC battalions in the nation.
+Today, Cadets from Texas State make up one of the finest ROTC battalions in the nation.
 The Bobcat Battalion continues to offer a variety of scholarships to students seeking to commission in the U.S. Army, Army Reserve, or Army National Guard.
 The Military Science Department also offers a Military Science Minor as a compliment to any academic major.